otto-de/flummi/README.md

 Compatibility
 -------------

-Flummi is compatible with Elastic Search 2.3 and 2.4.
-It probably also works with 5.0 but we haven't tested this comprehensively yet.
+Flummi version 2.x is compatible with Elastic Search 2.3 and 2.4.
+Flummi version 5.x is compatible with Elastic Search 5.x

 Contribution Guide